-Secondary indexes allow you to query additional fields outside the Cassandra partition key.
-Using SAI, you do not need to create custom tables just to cater to particular query patterns.
+Indexes allow you to query columns outside the Cassandra partition key without using the ALLOW FILTERING keyword or creating custom tables for each query pattern, as you would according to the classic best practices for Cassandra data modeling.
 You can create a table that is most natural for you, write to just that table, and query it any way you want.
 Your queries are not restricted by your primary key.Next concept: Defining SAI indexes

 Once the index has been created, it is simply a matter of querying the table and specifying the SAI-indexed columns.